 To sit the IBCLC certification examination, you are to meet eligibility criteria in the three areas below, as well as adhere to the Code of Professional Conduct for IBCLCs.

 To be eligible to sit the IBCLC examination, you may pursue one of three pathways (Pathway 1, Pathway 2, or Pathway 3) to meet the key eligibility components.
 You must meet the criteria through one of these pathways to be eligible to sit for the IBCLC examination.
-The pathways are designed to ensure that all applicants have a health sciences background, a minimum of 90 hours lactation specific education as well as relevant clinical experience and adherence to the Code of Professional Conduct for IBCLCs by attestation.
+The pathways are designed to ensure that all applicants have a health sciences background, a minimum of 95 hours lactation specific education (including 5 hours of communications skills) as well as relevant clinical experience and adherence to the Code of Professional Conduct for IBCLCs by attestation.
 These three eligibility pathways permit individuals from a variety of diverse backgrounds to gain the knowledge and skills relevant to practise as an IBCLC.

 The IBCLC examination tests the application of knowledge in the disciplines listed on the IBCLC Detailed Content Outline.